 Closely monitoring what’s trending on Twitter, seeing what people shop for overseas and testing packaging material — what has all of this got to do with The Big Billion Days?
 For Flipkart’s superstar sellers, Just about everything.

-Picture this: Within the first 20 hours of The Big Billion Days Sale in 2017, Flipkart sold a record-breaking 1.3 million smartphones.
-Moreover, Flipkart surpassed expectations and grow sales by 100% this year compared to 2016.
-Behind this massive feat is an army of Flipkart’s employees, yes, but also a fleet of dedicated and competitive sellers ready to do business.
+Behind this massive celebration that is The Big Billion Days is not only an army of Flipkart’s employees, but also a fleet of dedicated and competitive sellers ready to do business.

 Making every day count: Gearing up for The Big Billion Days

 Talk to any superstar seller on Flipkart, and you’ll learn two things about prepping for The Big Billion Days Sale.
 First, start planning in advance.
 Way in advance.
 Praween, a partner at Young Trendz, a men’s clothing brand, vouches for this.
 “Sindhu (my partner) and I started preparing a whole two months in advance.
 Even then, within the first hour of the sale, the orders were beyond what we had anticipated.
 On the first day itself, we had around 6,000 orders,” he shares.